Which are the popular travel locations in Malaysia?

 The Perhentian Islands

 A paradise for backpackers and travelers on tight budgets, the Perhentian Islands are a tourist magnet.
 The most popular of the islands in this chain is surprisingly the smallest, Perhentian Kecil, which has some very fine sand, and some excellent diving/snorkeling facilities.
 If, however, you are visiting the islands with family and kids, then head to the larger one, Perhentian Besar, which is more suitable.
-Getting to the islands is very easy as this can be done by speedboat and you can reach in no time.
-However, if you are arriving by road, the easiest way to get there is to book bus tickets online to Kuala Besut that takes around an hour.
+Getting to the islands is very easy as this can be done by ferry and you can reach in no time.
+You can book your ferry ticket online easily to Perhentian islands.
+To reach the ferry terminal, book your bus tickets in advance.

 Pronounced as “Melaka,” this is Malaysia’s Peranakan city and is a brilliant place to stop in your Southeast Asian sojourn.
 Made famous by colonial sites, a rich history, and a grand culture, the city of Malacca has been declared as a World Heritage Site in 2008.
 The vibes around the city are very relaxed and if you are coming in from the nearest metro city, Kuala Lumpur, then bus tickets will cost around RM 28 and the distance will take a little over an hour depending on traffic conditions.
 It will be cheaper overall and you can spend some nice time exploring the old city that is filled with museums and shops.